radu-matei/radu-matei.github.io/content/blog/aspnet-core-docker-azure.md

 - it copies the source of the application inside the container, in the `/app` folder
 - it sets the `/app` folder as the working folder where the commands will be executed from
 - executes `dotnet restore` and `dotnet build`
-- expoes the 5000 port
+- expose the 5000 port
 - sets the environment variable for ASP .NET Core in the container
 - when the container starts it will execute the `dotnet run` command